dylanfisher/forest/README.md

 Settings

 - [ ] when updating featured image setting the home page cache didn't seem to get busted.
 Need to confirm this.
-- [ ] when a setting is references in production.rb precompiling assets fails
+- [ ] when a setting is referenced in production.rb precompiling assets fails
 - [ ] add documentation for how settings should be added.
 Right now they must be initialized from the i18n en:forest:settings yaml file.

 ## Contributing